Coherent relaxion dark matter

-We finally note that Ref.~\cite{Fonseca:2018kqf}, which discusses the possibility of the relaxion being a particle dark matter with low reheating temperature, appeared, while our paper was in its last phase of preparation. \acknowledgements We are grateful for useful discussions and comments on the manuscript from Nayara Fonseca.
-The work of GP is supported by grants from the BSF, ERC, ISF and the Minerva Foundation.
+We finally note that Ref.~\cite{Fonseca:2018kqf}, which discusses the possibility of the relaxion being a particle dark matter with low reheating temperature, $T_{\rm rh} \sim 30\MeV$ which is very close to the BBN temperature, appeared, while our paper was in its last phase of preparation. \acknowledgements We are grateful for useful discussions and comments on the manuscript from Nayara Fonseca and Oleksii Matsedonskyi.
+We also thank the Galileo Galilei Institute for Theoretical Physics for the hospitality and the INFN for partial support during the completion of this work.
+This work was supported by a grant from the Simons Foundation (341344, LA).
+The work of GP is supported by grants from the BSF, ERC, ISF the Minerva Foundation, and the Segre Research Award.